telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-key-features.md

 * Top
 * Bottom

-Where "Auto" calculates the available space and chooses what's the best position of the popup.
-In other cases, if there is no available space, the popup is repositioned as well, still, the "Top"/"Bottom" setting takes precedence.
+Where "Auto" calculates the available space and chooses what's the best position of the popup, starting with "Bottom".
+With "Top"/"Bottom" setting, the popup is positioned above or below the AutoCompleteView respectively.

 <snippet id='autocompleteview-suggestionview-position' />